bshirani/gocryptotrader/backtester/eventhandlers/strategies/top2bottom2/README.md

 # GoCryptoTrader Backtester: Top2bottom2 package

-This top2bottom2 package is part of the GoCryptoTrader codebase.

 ## Top 2 Bottom 2 package overview

 The Top 2 Bottom 2 (T2B2) strategy utilises [the gct-ta MFI package](https://github.com/thrasher-corp/gct-ta) to analyse market signals and selects the top and bottom two currencies based on MFI value.